 It is clear that there is a growing, inspirational movement across the United States for divestment from the prison industrial complex.
 The New York Times has profiled the work of Robasciotti & Philipson, an investment adviser focusing on social justice and ending systemic racism, which specifically recommends divestment from Aramark due to its contracts with over 500 correctional facilities across the country.
-President Biden recently signed an Executive Order calling on the Department of Justice to no longer renew their contracts with privately operated criminal detention facilities.
+Furthermore, the American Friends Service Committee recommends divestment from Aramark due to its links to the prison and immigration detention industry.
+President Biden has also recently signed an Executive Order calling on the Department of Justice to no longer renew their contracts with privately operated criminal detention facilities.

 Chip in and help end modern slavery once and for all.